-The early morning is usually the time of day when you have most control over.
-If you are night owl and you want or need to become early bird, keep reading.
-In fact, regardless of what your natural rhythm, you can train yourself to become early riser.
+The early morning is usually the time of day when you have the most control over it.
+If you are a night owl and you want or need to become an early bird, keep reading.
+In fact, regardless of what your natural rhythm, you can train yourself to become an early riser.
 Here are some tips for getting up early.

 1. Give yourself a reason for getting up early

 If you haven’t any reason to get up early in the morning, you will never do it.
 That’s why it’s so important to give yourself a reason for getting up early.
 No matter what’s the reason, it outweighs the desire to press the snooze button.

 I’m a great coffee drinker, and I always set my coffee maker to brew at the time I’d like to get up, so I get up to the smell of freshly brewed coffee.
 It’s one of my best ways to get up early in the morning.

 Even if you used to sleep eight hours, you may get by on less if you train your body to do so.
 In order to make this process less painful, cut down 30 minutes at a time.
 Try to sleep for seven and a half hours one week, seven hours the next week, and so on until you are down to your perfect sleep schedule.

 3. Wake up at the same time every single day

 If you want to feel refreshed in the morning, irrespective of the amount of sleep you got the night before, you should go to bed when you are tired and wake up at the same time every single day.
 Although it can sound very easy, it can be harder than you think.
 Even if you go to bed at 1 a.m., you need to set your alarm for the new, earlier time.